-To the extent that it’s possible, you want to prevent cats from seeing other cats being trapped, since it can make them trap-shy.
+To the extent that it’s possible, you want to prevent cats from seeing and hearing other cats being trapped, since it can make them trap-shy.
 As cats are trapped, it’s therefore generally best to cover the traps quickly (calming the trapped cats) and move them to an area away from the other traps and/or cats (reducing the likelihood that untrapped cats will become too nervous to be trapped).
-Be careful when moving the trapped cats, as the cats can move back and forth quickly, making the cage difficult to handle.
+Be careful when moving the trapped cats, as the cats can move back and forth quickly, making the trap difficult to handle.
 In some instances, moving the cats will be more disruptive than leaving them where they are (which is one reason some people prefer to trap with trap covers already in place).
 Use your best judgment.

 You want the cats’ only food source to be inside the traps, so when you move the trapped cats, be sure to clean up any food that was spilled.
 Be aware that you will probably need to re-bait occasionally, either because a cat has stolen the bait or because the bait’s strong odor has dissipated.
 This is a good time to double-check the operation of the trap as well, ensuring that the trip-plate and front door are working properly.

-As you’re trapping, be sure to check trapped cats for ear tips.
+As you’re trapping, be sure to check trapped cats for ear-tips.
 If you trap an ear-tipped cat, consider leaving him in the trap (covered and kept in a quiet place away from the trapping area) until all trapping is completed.
 Although it’s a little stressful for the cat, doing so is sometimes the best way to minimize disruptions to a trapping job.
 If you trap a cat with a collar, check with neighbors to see if the owner can be found.
 If you’re unsuccessful, be sure the clinic scans for a microchip.

 Wrapping up.
 Once the trapping job is completed, carefully load the cats into your vehicles, making sure that traps are secured in place or arranged in such a way that they cannot shift or tip over during transport.
 Some two-door traps can easily fall open if tipped sideways or upside-down, allowing the cat to escape.
 If you use cable ties or other devices to lock the rear doors shut, be sure to remove them once you arrive at the clinic.

-Some trappers like to use newspaper or light sheets of fabric between layers of traps to keep their vehicles (and the cats) clean.
+Some trappers like to use newspaper or light sheets of fabric between layers of traps to keep their vehicle(s) (and the cats) clean.
 Never use plastic sheets or heavy fabric for this purpose, as the cats might overheat.

 Before leaving the trapping site, make sure you’ve accounted for all traps.
 Trapped cats can die quickly if left out in hot or cold weather.